actions/gh-actions-cache/CONTRIBUTING.md

 ## Submitting a pull request

+0. Make sure you have [GoLang](https://go.dev/dl/) installed in your machine.
+0. Make sure you have [GitHub CLI](https://cli.github.com/) installed in your machine as well.
 0. [Fork][fork] and clone the repository
-0. Configure and install the dependencies: `script/bootstrap`
-0. Make sure the tests pass on your machine: `rake`
-0. Create a new branch: `git checkout -b my-branch-name`
+0. Create a new branch: `git checkout -b my-branch-name` and create a local build using `go build` to ensure your local workspace is set up properly.
-0. Make your change, add tests, and make sure the tests still pass
+0. Make your changes, add tests, and make sure the tests still pass.
+0. Execute `go build` in your repo and ensure build is succeeding.
+0. Execute `gh extension install .` from the root folder of your repo.
+0. Test your changes by executing appropriate commands and filters for `list` and `delete`.
+0. Update README.md if needed.
 0. Push to your fork and [submit a pull request][pr]
 0. Pat your self on the back and wait for your pull request to be reviewed and merged.